Notes on the Geography of New Zealand: Dunedin 2 (Institutional)

 See Knight and Wales, p.
 146. For a photo of the building when its tower was truncated, with a simple ogee cap over the clock, see K.C.
 McDonald, City of Dunedin, 1965, after p.
 336.

-Just to the back of the Municipal Chambers but in a radically different style, this is the Town Hall, opened in 1930 when cities still wanted grand meeting places.
+Just to the back of the Municipal Chambers but in a radically different style, this is the Town Hall, opened in 1930, when cities still wanted grand meeting places.
 This one seats 3,000.
-It has had to adapt to a world where people prefer smart phones, so you can buy a ticket to a movie here and find yourself in a gloomy room that seats perhaps 100.
+It has had to adapt to a different world, so now you can buy a ticket to a movie here and find yourself in a gloomy room that seats perhaps 100.

 You can tell from the limestone and bluestone that there must be something important back here.